 Synergy’s Sustainables and Business Services Manager Stephen Rogers said the collaboration with Western Power should be celebrated, with both utilities delivering the project for the benefit of customers.

-“This will improve power reliability, limit outage periods for local Bremer Bay residents and therefore not incur lengthy delays (typically hours) to manually start the power station and configure the local network,” Mr Rogers said.
+“This will improve power reliability, limit outage periods for local Bremer Bay residents and therefore not incur lengthy delays (typically hours) to manually start the power station and configure the local network".
+Mr Rogers said at the time of the completion of the project.

 The Bremer Bay microgrid project supplements the existing network by improving power reliability and security throughout the year.
 This energy innovation also better equips the town to cope with exceptional holiday maker power demands, as well during storm and bushfire seasons.

-WA Energy Minister Mr Ben Wyatt said he is pleased with the outcome of the Bremer Bay project and was very supportive of initiatives increasing reliability to regional areas with affordable technology.
+WA Energy Minister at the time of completion, Mr Ben Wyatt, said he is pleased with the outcome of the Bremer Bay project and was very supportive of initiatives increasing reliability to regional areas with affordable technology.

 Western Power is also investing more than $5 million in network upgrades and maintenance around Bremer Bay, which will strengthen the grid against seasonal and environmental reliability problems.

-The work began in November 2017 and will see the replacement of approximately 400 poles, along with upgrades to pole top devices.
+The work began in November 2017 and saw the replacement of approximately 400 poles, along with upgrades to pole top devices, and it is near completion.

-“The Western Power network is still the most efficient and reliable source of power for customers and this innovative microgrid solution is only possible because on the continuous investment in our grid,” Mr Cheney added.
+“The Western Power network is still the most efficient and reliable source of power for customers and this innovative microgrid solution is only possible because on the continuous investment in our grid,” Western Powers spokesman added.